 Almost a month ago, Aston Martin posted a single photo of the near-production version of Valkyrie on Twitter, which gave us an idea of how the hypercar could look like on roads.
 One of the owners posted few more images including the interiors too, which was later taken down.

-Anyways, here are some official images (probably renderings), and no matter which angle you look at it, it screams “light weight”.
+Anyways, here are some official images (probably renderings), and no matter from which angle you look at it, the car seems to have barely any weight.
 The carbon tub interior has 4 digital displays, with one of them being integrated into the steering wheel.
 Also integrated into the steering wheel are start/stop button, turn signal buttons, wiper control, mode control, and lift system.
-The left and right displays are for the rear view, and replace the traditional wing mirrors to avoid any unwanted aerodynamic disturbance, says the company.
+The left and right displays are for the rear view, replacing the traditional wing mirrors to avoid any unwanted aerodynamic disturbance, says the company.
 The hazard and electronic parking brake button are mounted on the driver-passenger divider.

 Everywhere you look inside the ‘teardrop-shaped’ cockpit, all you see is carbon and some Alcantara bits.
-It looks like the chassis itself has been used for the air vents.
+It appears that the chassis itself has been used for the air vents.